How to Become a General Nurse Practitioner

 What Is a Nurse Practitioner?

-The role of a General Nurse Practitioner can be defined as an Advanced Practice Registered Nurse (APRN) who may perform duties similar to those of a family doctor.
+The role of a General Nurse Practitioner can be defined as an Advanced Practice Registered Nurse (APRN) who may perform duties like those of a family doctor.

 General NPs have the education and skillset to examine patients independently.
 They might prescribe medications, diagnose illnesses, or recommend alternative treatment options.
 In addition, they can interpret diagnostic lab tests.